Pandademic/webserve/README.md

 ##### Dev/canary
 >⚠️ **CAUTION ⚠️**

-clone the repo and then run `go build` to obtain a dev (unreleased , potentially unstable) build to use
+clone the repo and then run `go build` to obtain a dev (unreleased , possibly unstable) build to use
 ### Getting Help
 ____
 File an [issue.](https://github.com/Pandademic/webserve/issues)